 Wellbeing is a weekly timetabled lesson for all pupils, where they are encouraged to lead healthy and responsible lives.
 Lessons are delivered by teaching staff and visiting speakers, covering a range of moral, spiritual, cultural and political issues, such as safer use of technology, positive body image and managing anxiety.

-In line with our emphasis on leadership skills, pupils in Years 7, 8 and 9 participate in a weekly leadership development lesson to help develop a clear understanding of their own and others’ strengths.
+In line with our emphasis on leadership skills, pupils in Years 7, 8 and 9 participate in a weekly Preparation for Life lesson to help develop a clear understanding of their own and others’ strengths.
 Pupils are also encouraged to apply for one of the many leadership opportunities the school offers, such as Form Captain and positions on the School Council, while the Year 11 Leadership Team provides a strong link between staff and pupils.

 Eaton Square pupils all have a voice in shaping the school’s future.
 From developing a new House system to considering pupil leadership structures within the school, our pupils are given the freedom to devise and express brilliant ideas, with many transformed into reality.